 If you have kids and have carefully decided that an exotic pet is the right fit, you'll want to choose a pet that is likely to be gentle and easy to handle.
-Pets for kids should also be able to handle the sometimes noisy and rambunctious nature of kids.
+Pets for kids should also be able to handle their sometimes noisy and rambunctious nature.

 01 of 07

 Cons: Though fairly sturdy, they do require gentle handling.
-Should be kept in pairs and need a large living space and need to be fed fresh healthy foods to help meet their vitamin C needs.
+They should be kept in pairs and need a large living space and to be fed fresh, healthy foods to meet their vitamin C needs.

 02 of 07

-Pros: This often overlooked pet is very social and intelligent.
+Pros: Larger, less skittish and easier to handle than many other rodents, this often overlooked pet is very social and intelligent.
 They are generally quite easy to tame and do not bite readily.
-Larger, less skittish and easier to handle than many other rodents.
-Though they are nocturnal they tend to adapt a bit to your schedule.
+Though they are nocturnal, they tend to adapt a bit to your schedule.

 Cons: Though easy to handle, they still need a gentle touch.
 They may also urine mark when wandering about, including on your hands (minor, but might bother kids).
 They should also be kept in pairs and need a large cage.